yihangbaileeds/GEOG5995_Final_Project/README.md

 ### UK boundary data (`England and Wales LTLAs 2022.7z`)
 The boundary data for England and Wales were obtained from the UK Data Service.
 To align with the dataset, the English Lower Tier Local Authorities (LTLA) were specifically chosen as the geographical unit of analysis.
-Note: You need unzip the LTLA shape file to the original folder to run the code in the jupyter notebook.
+Note: You need to unzip the LTLA shape file to the original folder to run the code in the jupyter notebook.

 ### Economy activity status data (`Employment.csv`)
 The dataset provides estimates from the 2021 Census, categorizing usual residents in England and Wales, aged 16 and over, based on their economic activity status.
 This classification encompasses three primary categories: those who are economically active and employed, those who are economically active but unemployed, and those who are economically inactive.
 In this study, the proportion of economically active individuals is utilized as a measure of local economic health.
 For comparative purposes, the dataset also includes economic activity data from the 2011 Census.